Link to Facebook

 What are Crypto Currency Taxes?

-Crypto currency Taxes refers to the process of reporting income or gains from cryptocurrency trading on a Federal level.
+Crypto Currency Taxes refers to the process of reporting income or gains from cryptocurrency trading on a Federal level.
 The IRS has made it clear that they expect investors who have transactions in cryptocurrencies like Bitcoin and Ether (Ethereum) will report their transactions by April 15 each year.

 How do I Report Crypto Currency Taxes?